 Host a Virtual Event

 Video call fatigue is real.
-It’s hard to get everyone excited about another Zoom event or MS Teams meeting on their calendar.
-A great way to bring the spirit of celebration online is by embracing the holiday theme and hosting a virtual party that will involve and excite your crew.
+It’s hard to get everyone excited about another Zoom event or MS Teams meeting.
+A great way to bring the spirit of celebration online is by hosting a virtual holiday party that will involve and excite your crew.

 The company, teambuilding, has made an art of online team-building events.
 Some of their holiday ideas include:

 - Sending themed care packages to your team

 - Making seasonal recipes with everyone (including a gift box with the ingredients!)

 - Sharing holiday staples like music or a Secret Santa

 Related: Read More Here on Throwing a Virtual Holiday Party (I led one of these for a client’s team and we had a blast!)